TobiasSeiler1604/E-LIF-E-2.0/README.md

 2. 1 **Limitations in our current code**

-**Code Structure & Maintainability**
+**Core bugs & correctness**

 1) Missing return value in classify_steps()
 The classify_steps() function does not return a value, which causes the steps field to be stored as None.
 This affects the wellness score calculation as well as weekly and monthly averages.

-    ´´´python
     def classify_steps():
     s = ask_number("Steps: ", 0, 50000)
-´´´
-Since no value is returned, steps becomes None, which affects scoring and averages.

-Improvement idea:

-´´´python
-       def classify_steps():
-    s = ask_number("Steps: ", 0, 50000)
     return 1 if s < 5000 else 2 if s < 10000 else 3

-´´´
+**Code Structure & Maintainability**

 2) Duplicate function definitions
 The functions to_number() and process_day() are defined twice in the same file.
 This duplication increases maintenance effort and creates the risk of inconsistencies if only one version is modified.

-´´´python
-       def to_number(val):
-    ...

-´´´
-The same function appears twice in the file, increasing maintenance risk.

-Improvement idea:
-Move shared logic into a dedicated module (e.g. scoring.py) and import it once.
+**Data storage & file robustness**

 3) No enforced 28-day data limit
 Although comments indicate a 28-day history, the application currently stores all entries indefinitely.
 Older data is never trimmed, which can distort long-term reporting and increase file size.

-´´´python
-       data.append(processed)
-save_data(data)

-´´´

-All historical entries are saved without trimming.

 Improvement idea:

-´´´python
 data.append(processed)
 data = data[-28:]
 save_data(data)

-´´´

 4) Unsafe and non-robust file handling
 JSON files are opened without context managers, and no error handling is implemented for corrupted or empty files.
 If a file becomes invalid, the program will crash.

-´´´python
-     json.load(open(DATA_FILE))

-´´´

-Files are opened without context managers or error handling.

-Improvement idea:
-´´´python
-       try:
 with open(DATA_FILE, "r") as f:
-        return json.load(f)
+    data = json.load(f)
-except (FileNotFoundError, json.JSONDecodeError):
-    return []

-´´´

 5) Inconsistent use of data storage formats
 Daily entries are written to both JSON and a TXT weekly log, but weekly reports are generated only from the JSON file.
 The TXT log is not used for reporting and lacks a clear functional role.

+6) Lack of privacy and security measures
+All data is stored in plain JSON and TXT files without encryption or access control, which raises privacy concerns.

+**Reporting & time logic (weekly/monthly)**

+7) Weekly report does not reflect a real calendar week The weekly report is based on the last seven logged entries rather than the last seven calendar days.
+If users skip days, the report may span more than one week, and missing days are not detected.

 week_data = data[-7:]

-This selects the last seven entries, not the last seven days.

-Improvement idea:

-       from datetime import datetime, timedelta

-today = datetime.now()
-week_data = [
+8) Monthly report is not truly monthly
+The monthly report aggregates all stored data, even when entries span multiple months, reducing the accuracy of monthly insights.

-    d for d in data
+averages = {field: sum((d.get(field) or 0) for d in data) / len(data)
-    if datetime.strptime(d["date"], "%Y/%m/%d") >= today - timedelta(days=7)
-]

-6) Weekly report does not reflect a real calendar week The weekly report is based on the last seven logged entries rather than the last seven calendar days.
-If users skip days, the report may span more than one week, and missing days are not detected.

-´´´python

-´´´
+     for field in FIELDS_NUMERIC}

+**Scoring & interpretation**

-7) Incomplete integration of collected metrics into scoring Some validated inputs, such as work_hours, are collected and reported but do not contribute to the wellness score, which makes tracking feel incomplete.
+9) Incomplete integration of collected metrics into scoring Some validated inputs, such as work_hours, are collected and reported but do not contribute to the wellness score, which makes tracking feel incomplete.

-´´´python

-´´´
+"work_hours": ask_number("Work hours: ", 0, 16, True)

+Show that it’s not included in score keys:

+score = sum(to_number(day.get(key)) for key in ["sleep","friends","water","exercise", "mood","steps","hobbies","meds"])

-8) Numeric averages are not intuitive for users
-Yes/No values are stored as numeric values (1 or 2), leading to averages such as 1.6.
+10) Numeric averages are not intuitive for users Yes/No values are stored as numeric values (1 or 2), leading to averages such as 1.6.
 While mathematically correct, these results are difficult to interpret.

-´´´python

-´´´

-9) Monthly report is not truly monthly
-The monthly report aggregates all stored data, even when entries span multiple months, reducing the accuracy of monthly insights.

-´´´python

-´´´

-10) Minor edge case in numeric validation messages Range error messages in ask_number() are not displayed correctly when the minimum value is 0 due to truthy checks.

-11) No protection against duplicate date entries
-Users can manually enter dates that already exist in the dataset, resulting in duplicate or conflicting records for the same day.
+YES_NO_MAP = {"no": 1, "yes": 2}

-12) Overly simplified scoring categories
+11) Overly simplified scoring categories
 Some metrics, such as water intake and steps, are reduced to broad categories.
 While this simplifies scoring, it limits the ability to track gradual improvements.

+Code references:
+return 1 if w < 1 else 2 if w <= 1.5 else 3

+Hard-coded limits may not suit all users

+12) Advice is rule-based rather than trend-based Feedback is generated from single-day thresholds and does not account for longer-term behavioral patterns.

+if to_number(day.get("water")) == 1:
+    advice.append("💧 Hydrate queen!")

+**Input validation & user data consistency**

+13) Minor edge case in numeric validation messages Range error messages in ask_number() are not displayed correctly when the minimum value is 0 due to truthy checks.

+Problem: 0 is treated like False.

+14) No protection against duplicate date entries
+Users can manually enter dates that already exist in the dataset, resulting in duplicate or conflicting records for the same day.

-13) Hard-coded limits may not suit all users
+15) Hard-coded limits may not suit all users
 Fixed upper limits for work hours, steps, and water intake may not reflect all lifestyles, such as athletes or night-shift workers.

-14) Lack of privacy and security measures
-All data is stored in plain JSON and TXT files without encryption or access control, which raises privacy concerns.

-15) Advice is rule-based rather than trend-based Feedback is generated from single-day thresholds and does not account for longer-term behavioral patterns.
+16) Input Validation and Error Handling
+We considered potential user input errors by validating all inputs and preventing the program from crashing.
+The program repeatedly prompts the user until valid input is provided, although the error messages remain simple and could be more specific.

+**Dependencies & portability**

-16) Dependency on an external menu module
+17) Dependency on an external menu module
 The application depends on an external menu.py file.
 If this module is missing or altered, the program will not run correctly, reducing portability.

-2. 3 What I’d consider doing next (Future improvements)

-If you need a strong “what we would do with more time” list:

-1) Fix and complete step classification
-We would ensure that classify_steps() returns meaningful values and that all collected fields are consistently numeric as expected.

-2) Refactor the code into modular components
-We would remove duplicated functions and split the application into clearly defined modules (e.g. storage, validation, scoring, reporting) to improve maintainability.

-´´´python

-´´´

-3) Implement true time-based data filtering
-We would enforce a strict 28-day data window and generate weekly and monthly reports based on actual calendar dates rather than entry counts.

-4) Expand testing and error handling
-We would add systematic tests for edge cases such as corrupted or empty JSON files, invalid input, and missing data fields.

-´´´python

-´´´

-5) Improve report clarity and user understanding
-We would translate numeric averages back into meaningful labels and present summaries in a more user-friendly way.

-6) Make the scoring system transparent
-We would clearly explain how each metric contributes to the daily wellness score so users can understand the results.

-´´´python

-´´´

-7) Prevent duplicate date entries
-We would enforce one entry per calendar date by updating existing records instead of creating duplicates.

-8) Enforce a maximum history length
-We would automatically limit stored data to a defined number of days (e.g. 28 or 30 days) to keep reports accurate and efficient.

-9) Improve weekly report accuracy
-We would base weekly reports on the last seven calendar days and optionally highlight missing days.

-10) Add robust data-loading safeguards
-We would extend load_data() with proper exception handling to allow graceful recovery from file errors.

-11) Introduce trend-based insights
-We would analyze patterns over time, such as changes in stress levels, to provide more personalized and meaningful feedback.
+2. 3 **What We’d consider doing next (Future improvements)**

+**0Core bugs & correctness**

+1) Fix classify_steps() return value
+We would ensure classify_steps() always returns a clear category (e.g., 1/2/3) so that steps are stored correctly and can be used reliably in scoring and reports.
+This would immediately improve correctness of daily scores and averages.

+**Code Structure & Maintainability**

+2) Remove duplicate functions (to_number(), process_day())
+We would keep only one version of each function to avoid confusion and reduce maintenance risk.
+If time allows, we would move scoring logic into a separate file (e.g., scoring.py) so the main file stays shorter and easier to read.

+**Data storage & file robustness**

+3) Enforce a real 28-day history
+We would actively limit stored data to the most recent 28 entries to match our documentation and keep reports focused and files small.

+4) Improve file safety when loading/saving JSON
+We would consistently use with open(...) when reading and writing files to ensure files are properly closed.
+In addition, we would add simple error handling so the program can recover if the JSON file is missing or corrupted instead of crashing.

+5) Choose one “source of truth” for stored data
+We would clarify the purpose of the TXT weekly log.
+Either:

+keep JSON as the main storage and generate TXT outputs only as reports, or

+remove the TXT log if it does not add value.
+This would reduce duplicated storage and make the system easier to maintain.

+6) Improve privacy awareness (basic level)
+Since this is a beginner project, we would not implement complex security, but we would at least:

+store all data in the data/ folder,

+clearly mention in documentation that the file contains personal data,

+optionally add a simple “warning message” at program start (“data is stored locally in plain text”).

+**Reporting & time logic (weekly/monthly)**

+7) Make the weekly report more accurate and clearer
+We would either:

+filter the report by real calendar dates (last 7 days), or

+rename it in the report output to “last 7 entries” to avoid misleading the user.
+We would also consider showing “days logged vs days missing” to make gaps visible.

+8) Make the monthly report truly monthly
+We would filter entries so that the monthly report only includes the current month and year.
+This would make averages and totals accurate for the month.

+**Scoring & interpretation**

+9) Make scoring consistent with collected metrics
+We would decide whether work_hours should influence the score or be “tracking-only.”
+If it remains tracking-only, we would clearly label it in the report so users understand it is not part of the score.

+10) Improve report interpretation for averages
+We would translate numeric averages back into understandable text.
+Example:

+1.0–1.49 → mostly “no”

+1.5–2.0 → mostly “yes”
+This would make weekly and monthly summaries easier to understand.

+11) Keep scoring simple but explain it better
+Since this is a beginner project, we would keep the simple 1–3 categories, but we would improve transparency by explaining what each category means (e.g., water level 1/2/3).
+This improves clarity without making the algorithm more complex.

+12) Add small “trend awareness” without complexity Instead of advanced analytics, we would implement a simple rule such as:
+“If stress is high for several consecutive entries, show one extra message.”
+This stays beginner-friendly but feels more personalized.

+**Input validation & user data consistency**

+13) Fix the small validation message edge case
+We would adjust the check in ask_number() so the range message still appears correctly when min_val is 0.
+This improves clarity for users without changing the overall logic.

+14) Prevent duplicate date entries
+We would check whether an entered date already exists before saving.
+If it does, we would either:

+ask the user if they want to overwrite, or

+automatically update the existing entry.
+This improves data consistency.

+15) Make limits more flexible
+We would keep reasonable default limits, but we would document them clearly and possibly allow adjustment in one place (constants at the top of the file).
+This keeps the project simple while making it more user-friendly.

+16) Improve error messages and user guidance
+We would make error messages slightly more specific by repeating expected input options (e.g., “Please enter yes or no”).
+This would reduce confusion for users while staying within beginner-level programming.

+**Dependencies & portability**

+17) Improve portability of the menu dependency
+We would ensure the project always includes menu.py and document how to run the program.
+As a small improvement, we could add a basic fallback message if the menu module is missing (so the error is understandable).

 ## 📝 License